-You will need to know how many locals and how many tourists came to your event.
-Local residents may represent the majority of event attendees, but their spending should be excluded from tourism economic impact assessments.
+If, however, you are conducting a study to generate inputs for a tourism economic impact model, you would need to design your study in such a way that you can estimate how many locals and how many tourists came to your event.
+Local residents may represent the majority of event attendees, but their spending must be excluded from tourism economic impact assessments.
+More information on this topic is available in the Guidelines for Measuring Tourism Economic Impact of Gated Events and Festivals (under separate cover).

 An on-site tally is the recommended method of identifying how many attendees are tourists and how many are local residents.
-By intercepting a random sample of event attendees as they enter the site and asking them a few questions, you will be able to determine the proportion of tourists (in total and by various origin markets) and the proportion of local residents.
-The on-site tally process can also include additional questions that will aid in developing appropriate inputs for a tourism economic impact assessment.
+By intercepting a random sample of event attendees at the event and asking them a few questions, you will be able to determine the proportion of tourists (in total and by various origin markets) and the proportion of local residents.